-Amid the COVID-19 pandemic we all look forward to being able to travel again.
-The borders are still closed, but with the vaccines rolling out at record speed, there is finally light at the end of the tunnel and there is no better time to start planning your Holy Land vacation.
+Amid the COVID-19 pandemic, we all look forward to being able to travel again.
+Israel is one of the first countries in the world to start opening up for tourists again, and there is no better time to start planning your Holy Land vacation.

 DAY 1 (Monday, January 3): Depart country of origin